ricpol/pygrister/doc/types.rst

 On the other hand, keep in mind that input converters should return, at the very least, something that you can safely pass to the Grist API, i.e. a json-izable value.
-For instance, if you need to store in Grist an exact decimal number, you can't have your converter simply return a ``decimal.Decimal`` instance (no more that you could pass it directly to the API!).
+For instance, if you need to store an exact decimal number in Grist, you can't have your converter simply return a ``decimal.Decimal`` instance (no more that you could pass it directly to the API!).
 You may want to return ``Decimal.to_eng_string`` instead, and store the value as a string.

-Also note that input converters are applied *before* calling the API, of course: Pygrister has no say in any further mangling of your data, once the converted values are passed to the API.
+Also note that input converters are applied *before* calling the API, of course: Pygrister has no say in any further mangling of your data, once the converted values are passed to the Grist API.
 For instance, as discussed above, you can store a *string* into a Date column, but not a *numerical string* (at least, not with the API).
 Hence, if you have an input converter for a Date column which may return numerical strings, keep in mind that your values